-All pleadings must state the docket number assigned to this proceeding.2 Parties are required to file seven copies of all pleadings.3 All documents must be filed by 3:00 p.m. on the date due unless otherwise ordered.4 Responses to any motion or other pleading must be filed within three working days after the filing of the motion or other pleading.
+All pleadings must state the docket number assigned to this proceeding.
+Parties must file ten copies of all pleadings.
+All documents must be filed by 3:00 p.m. on the date due unless otherwise ordered.
+Responses to any motion or other pleading must be filed within three working days after the filing of the motion or other pleading.
+The applicant is required to inform the Commission of any material change in the information provided in the application within ten working days of any such change.